Ying-Lab/SAINT/README.md

     >```

-2. Evaluate taxonomy of unknown species and Calculate the performance of SAINT results.
+2. Predict taxonomy of unknown species and Calculate the performance of SAINT results.

     Create a new folder to put output files.